iThoughts-Informatique/iThoughts-Tooltip-Glossary/readme.txt

 == Frequently Asked Questions ==

-= Can the plugin auto tag my glossary terms? =
+= Can the plugin auto tag glossary terms in my post content? =

-No. But if you want it to, let me know and I'll add it.
+No. However, when you add the glossary shortcode, it does it's best to find the right term.
+In a nice way.

 = Can I link it to an external glossary =

 Not yet, but this is another idea I have considered.

-= Will there be a nice tool-tip style hover mechanism? =

-Yes, that is the plan for a future release.

 = Further Information =